 - It focuses on integrating private participation of social sectors.

-- Within 30 days of receipt of the project proposal, Empowered Committee shall inform the Government/Statutory Entity about the eligibility of projects for VGF.
+- Within 30 days of receipt of the project proposal, Empowered Committee shall inform the Government/Statutory Entity about the eligibility of projects for Viability Gap Funding.

 - It can be only applicable to PPP projects proposed by Central Government/Central ministries/Statutory Entities as the case may be.

-- The project should provide service against payment of a pre-determined tariff or user charges.
+- Also, the project should provide service against payment of a pre-determined tariff or user charges.

 - A private sector company shall be eligible only if selected through open and transparent competitive bidding.

-- Funds shall be invited by concerned State government/Central Ministries/Statutory Entities in the form of the capital grant within four months of the approval of the Empowered Committee.
-The period may be extended by the Department of Economic Affairs, if necessary.
+- Concerned State governments/Central Ministries/Statutory Entities invite funds in the form of a capital grant within four months of the approval of the Empowered Committee.
+Whereas, the Department of Economic Affairs may extend the period if necessary.

 - State Government/statutory entity/Ministry will restrict funding to 20% of the Total Project Cost if the sponsoring State Government/Statutory Entity/Ministry aims to provide assistance over and above the stipulated amount under VGF.